leihuan-mp/leihuan-mp.github.io/_pages/research.md

 Research Interests
 ===
-+ Numerical methods for multi-scale modeling
++ Multi-scale modeling
-+ Structure-preserving PDE models and algorithms
++ Structure-preserving PDE models and numerical schemes
-+ Model reduction and stochastic simulation methods
++ Model reduction and stochastic simulations
-+ Scientific machine-learning in computational mathematics
++ Scientific machine-learning

 We are grateful for grant support